 The A The ADS should interact safely with the ADS vehicle user(s).
 6. User interaction with and the interface of ADS (features) shall have a high-level commonality of design.
-The ADS should be designed to foster a level of trust that is aligned with its capabilities and limitations to ensure proper use of the system.1 The operation of the interaction shall have in common: use of common sequence of states in the transition/activation/overriding/ The interaction should be simplified: Limit the number of roles Limit the number of settings Limit the number of different interaction modes 7.
+The ADS should be designed to foster a level of trust that is aligned with its capabilities and limitations to ensure proper use of the system.1 The operation of the interaction shall have in common: use of common sequence of states in the transition/activation/overriding/ The interaction should be simplified: Limit the number of roles Limit the number of settings Limit the number of settings Limit the number of different interaction modes 7.
 The ADS HMI shall provide clear and unambiguous information to the user.
 The vehicle shall indicate its ADS capabilities in terms of their automated features and their ODD.
-The ADS shall inform the user on the current conditions: ADS status information The availability of ADS features User Role Responsibility Permitted NDRA Potential roles to activate "Standard" information: 8.
-The ADS shall be designed to prevent misuse and errors in operation.
+The ADS shall inform the user on the current conditions: ADS status information The availability of ADS features User Role Responsibility Permitted NDRA Potential roles to activate "Standard" information The ADS shall inform the user on the upcoming conditions: Vehicle speed, range, and Time to Fuel ADS failure information The ADS shall inform the user on the upcoming conditions: ODD boundaries Upcoming actions or change in roles Oncoming decisions/manoeuvers Estimated time until take over in normal conditions or Transition related communication.
+The ADS shall ensure that safety related information is prioritized and presented in a clear and unambiguous manner.
+8. The ADS shall be designed to prevent misuse and errors in operation.
 The ADS shall be designed to prevent inadvertent activation or deactivation.
 The controls dedicated to the ADS shall be clearly distinguishable from other controls.
 The ADS shall provide feedback when the user attempts to enable unavailable functions.